HagopB/twitter_scrap/README.md

 pip install pickle
 pip install BeautifulSoup
 ```
-To get To (using ubuntu), install:
+To be anonymous (using ubuntu), install:
 * tor
 * PySocks